chirgjn/babitz-frontend/CONTRIBUTING.md

 ## Commit messages

-- Our commit messages follow the [conventional commits spec](https://www.conventionalcommits.org/en/v1.0.0/).
+Commit messages should follow the [conventional commits spec](https://www.conventionalcommits.org/en/v1.0.0/).

-- You can also use [commitizen cli](https://commitizen.github.io/cz-cli/) to create / check your commit messages.
+You can also use [commitizen cli](https://commitizen.github.io/cz-cli/) to create / check your commit messages.

 ## Directory structure